-As their name suggests, the Finnish Lapphund originates from the harsh, northern lands of Scandinavia where the breed has always been highly prized not only in a work environment but in the home too.
+As their name suggests the Finnish Lapphund originates from the harsh northern lands of Scandinavia where the breed has always been highly prized not only in a work environment but in the home too.
 It is a Spitz type dog which was traditionally used for herding reindeer.
 They are known to be incredibly courageous and loyal going about their work very seriously.

-While the Finnish Lapphund remains a popular breed in Scandinavian countries, this delightful dog is not seen in other areas of the world which includes here in the UK even though they are a great choice as both companion dogs and family pets thanks to their loyal, kind and affectionate natures.
-As such, anyone wanting to share their home with a Finnish Lapphund would need to register their interest with breeders and go on a waiting list for the pleasure of doing so.
+While the Finnish Lapphund remains a popular breed in Scandinavian countries this delightful dog is not seen in other areas of the world which includes here in the UK even though they are a great choice as both companion dogs and family pets thanks to their loyal kind and affectionate natures.
+As such anyone wanting to share their home with a Finnish Lapphund would need to register their interest with breeders and go on a waiting list for the pleasure of doing so.

 Records show that the Finnish Lapphund is an ancient breed and a descendant of dogs that were around as far back as 7000 BC.
-They were originally used to guard and hunt alongside man, but their jobs eventually changed to herding reindeer for the Sami people.
-They had rougher coats and longer bodies in earlier times, but this changed as time marched on.
-Sadly, an epidemic of distemper in Finland along with the advent of the war had a dramatic effect on breed numbers which saw Finnish Lapphunds almost vanishing altogether.
-Thankfully, safeguards were put in place to rescue the breed although not all of them were successful.
+They were originally used to guard and hunt alongside man but their jobs eventually changed to herding reindeer for the Sami people.
+They had rougher coats and longer bodies in earlier times but this changed as time marched on.
+Sadly an epidemic of distemper in Finland along with the advent of the war had a dramatic effect on breed numbers which saw Finnish Lapphunds almost vanishing altogether.
+Thankfully safeguards were put in place to rescue the breed although not all of them were successful.

 The Finnish Kennel Association then developed a breed in the 1950’s which they called the “Lapponian Herder”.
-There were 3 clubs in Finland at the time with many different types of herding dogs having been developed, so in the sixties all the clubs got together to become the Finnish Kennel Club and all herding dogs were accepted on the register.
-In 1967, the club decided to separate all the breeds and it was then that the Finnish Lapphund was finally recognised as a unique breed in its own right with a breed standard being established.
+There were 3 clubs in Finland at the time with many different types of herding dogs having been developed so in the sixties all the clubs got together to become the Finnish Kennel Club and all herding dogs were accepted on the register.
+In 1967 the club decided to separate all the breeds and it was then that the Finnish Lapphund was finally recognised as a unique breed in its own right with a breed standard being established.

 It is worth noting that the reindeer farmers always favoured smoother coated dogs to that of longer coated herding dogs and in the 1970’s it was decided to promote longer coated Finnish Lapphunds are family pets.
-In 1975, the breed standard was revised and then again in 1993, a time when the breed’s name was changed to Suomenlapinkoira from Lapinkoira.
-During the 1980’s, the two breeds were to become more distinguishable with the Lapponian having a shorter coat, longer back and nice angulation whereas the Suomenlapinkoira had a longer coat and was shorter in the body showing less angulation and holding their tails that much higher.
+In 1975 the breed standard was revised and then again in 1993 a time when the breed’s name was changed to Suomenlapinkoira from Lapinkoira.
+During the 1980’s the two breeds were to become more distinguishable with the Lapponian having a shorter coat longer back and nice angulation whereas the Suomenlapinkoira had a longer coat and was shorter in the body showing less angulation and holding their tails that much higher.

 The Finnish Lapphund was first imported to the UK by the Dungers in the early nineties and it is thanks to their efforts that the breed was promoted throughout the land.
 They imported more dogs during the nineties with an end goal being to establish a good breeding programme.
-However, even today the Finnish Lapphund remains relatively unknown in the UK and elsewhere in the world although they are still one of the most popular choices as both companions and family pets in Scandinavian countries
+However even today the Finnish Lapphund remains relatively unknown in the UK and elsewhere in the world although they are still one of the most popular choices as both companions and family pets in Scandinavian countries

-Height at the withers: Males 46 - 52 cm, Females 41 - 47 cm
+Height at the withers: Males 46 - 52 cm Females 41 - 47 cm

-Average weight: Males 15 - 24 kg, Females 15 - 24 kg
+Average weight: Males 15 - 24 kg Females 15 - 24 kg

 The Finnish Lapphund is a medium sized spitz-type dog that boasts an impressive collar of hair around their neck which together with their soft and kind expressions sets them apart from other spitz dogs.
-Their heads are quite broad which is one of the breed's defining features, but in females it is slightly more refined than their male counterparts.
+Their heads are quite broad which is one of the breed's defining features but in females it is slightly more refined than their male counterparts.
 Their forehead is slightly rounded with a clearly defined stop.

 Muzzles are short and straight tapering gently to a dog's nose which is dark in colour but matching a dog's coat as do the rims of their eyes which are oval in shape.
-Lapphunds always boast a kind, friendly and soft expression in them.
+Lapphunds always boast a kind friendly and soft expression in them.
 Ears can be erect or semi-erect and medium in size being set well apart and broader at the base which dogs flicker continuously when alert.
 The Finnish Lapphund has a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones.

 Their necks are long and strong in appearance being well covered in a mane of dense hair.
-Shoulders are moderately laid back with dogs having well boned, straight and strong front legs.
-A Lapphund's body is firm and muscular with a nice level and broad back, Ribs are moderately sprung with dogs having a deep, long brisket and well-defined forechest.
+Shoulders are moderately laid back with dogs having well boned straight and strong front legs.
+A Lapphund's body is firm and muscular with a nice level and broad back Ribs are moderately sprung with dogs having a deep long brisket and well-defined forechest.
 Loins are short and well-muscled with their bellies being slightly tucked up.
 Their croups are moderately long and sloping but well defined.

 Their hindquarters are well boned and powerful with dogs boasting muscular thighs and strong back legs.
 Their feet are covered in dense hair being oval in shape and well arched.
-Tails are moderately long and set high being profusely covered in long hair which dogs carry curved over their backs or to one side when they are on the move, but they hold it down when at rest.
+Tails are moderately long and set high being profusely covered in long hair which dogs carry curved over their backs or to one side when they are on the move but they hold it down when at rest.

-When it comes to their coat, the Finnish Lapphund boasts having a profuse coat that consists of a coarser and straight outer coat that's a lot shorter on their heads and on the fronts of their legs.
+When it comes to their coat the Finnish Lapphund boasts having a profuse coat that consists of a coarser and straight outer coat that's a lot shorter on their heads and on the fronts of their legs.
 Their undercoat is much softer and dense with male Lapphunds having a more pronounce mane than their female counterparts.
 The accepted colours for Kennel Club registration are as follows:

 It is worth noting that the accepted breed colours for Kennel Club registration can differ from those set out in the breed standard which are as follows:

-Dogs can have different coloured markings on their heads, necks, chests, legs, tails and on the underside of their bodies.
+Dogs can have different coloured markings on their heads necks chests legs tails and on the underside of their bodies.

 It is worth noting that the only colour that is not acceptable under the Kennel Club breed standard is as follows:

-When a Finnish Lapphund moves, they take brisk, effortless and agile moderately long strides with the capacity to go easily from a trot to a gallop.
+When a Finnish Lapphund moves they take brisk effortless and agile moderately long strides with the capacity to go easily from a trot to a gallop.